The Trinity Beast — AWS Partner Onboarding Guide

 curl http://vpce-XXXX.vpce-svc-0147410454a727b3f.us-east-2.vpce.amazonaws.com:9090/reports/usage?api_key=YOUR_KEY

-VPC Peering connects the partner's VPC directly to yours.
+VPC Peering connects the partner's VPC to yours.
 Traffic routes between VPCs using private IPs.
-The partner sends UDP datagrams directly to your container IPs — no load balancer, no TLS, maximum speed.
+The partner sends UDP datagrams to the NLB's static private IP — Layer 4 pass-through with zero measurable overhead.
+The NLB routes to healthy containers automatically, surviving deployments and scaling events without any partner-side changes.

 Requirement: The partner's VPC CIDR must not overlap with 10.0.0.0/16 (your VPC).
 Common partner CIDRs: 172.16.0.0/16, 192.168.0.0/16, 10.1.0.0/16.